A geometric realization of Catalan functions: Consequences

-defines an irreducible closed subscheme\footnote{This feature no longer holds if we replace $G$ with other type even if we employ an equivariant vector subbundle of $T^*(G/B)$ corresponding to the pullback of $T^* (G/P)$ for a parabolic subgroup $P \subset G$ (see e.g. \cite{CM93,Nam06}).}, that must be the closure of a nilpotent orbit that we denote by $\mathbb O_\Psi$.
+defines an irreducible and reduced closed subscheme\footnote{This property does not hold if $G$ is replaced by a group of a different type, even when considering an equivariant vector subbundle of $T^*(G/B)$ arising from the pullback of $T^*(G/P)$ for a parabolic subgroup $P \subset G$; see, e.g.,~\cite{CM93,Nam06}.}.
+It must therefore coincide with the closure of a nilpotent orbit, denoted by $\mathbb O_\Psi$.